heig-AMT/stack/README.md

 ## Running the app (locally)

-Assuming you have Docker installed locally, you can run the following scripts to get the app running on your `8080` port :
+Assuming you have Docker installed locally, you can run the following scripts to get the app running on your `8080`
+port:

 ```bash
 sh ./build-image.sh